MicrosoftDocs/ATADocs/ATADocs/PlanDesign/ata-capacity-planning.md

 # ATA Capacity Planning
 This topic helps you determine how many ATA servers will be needed to monitor your network, including understanding how many ATA Gateways and/or ATA Lightweight Gateways you need and the server capacity for your ATA Center and ATA Gateways.

+> [!NOTE]
+> The ATA Center can be deployed on any IaaS vendor as long as the performance requirements described in this article are met.

 ##Using the sizing tool
 The recommended and simplest way to determine capacity for your ATA deployment is to use the [ATA Sizing Tool](http://aka.ms/atasizingtool).
 Run the ATA Sizing Tool and from the Excel file results, use the following fields to determine the ATA capacity you need: